Respectful Care®

 filler@godaddy.com

 The first four dimensions of respect culminate in and form the resilient foundation for the care we are giving to the person who is primarily receiving our care.
-Without the first four dimensions of respect, our role is compromised and we cannot enter into a relationship of authentic respect for the child.
+Without the first four dimensions of respect, our role is compromised and we cannot enter into a relationship of authentic respect for the child or vulnerable care partner.
 Thus these “Five Dimensions of Respect" form the Foundation of Respectful Care®.

 _______________________________________________________